Gottox/chelf/README.md

 Building
 --------

-To build chstk a only C compiler and a posix compatible libc are needed.
+To build chstk a C compiler and a posix compatible libc are needed.

 ```
 make